 Sandy is active in the community and sits on both the Red Deer’s Youth Homelessness Strategy Committee and the Downtown Community Development Committee.
 She is also an avid painter (both walls and pictures) and enjoys doing minor home renovations using her impressive collection of power tools.

 Natasha is enthusiastic about discovering new ways to support clients to realize their potential.
-Since joining Vantage in 2000, she has helped develop both the Willow Mental Treatment Centre and the Equinox Connection Group Home.
+Since joining Vantage in 2000, she has helped develop the Aurora Treatment Centre, Willow Mental Health Treatment Centre, and the Equinox Connection Group Home.

-In her current position, she oversees the day-to-day operations of Willow, located in Red Deer, which provides care for young people with mental health concerns.
-Natasha’s primary role is to supervise the operations within Willow treatment Centre, provide support to her staff team, and ensure efficacious services are being provided to our clients through evidence-based case management procedures.
-In addition, she participates in the ongoing development of this centre, as well as other areas of the agency development, such as new program development, quality assurance, and staff hiring, retention, and development.
+In her current position, Natasha oversees the day-to-day operations of the clinical services offered within Vantage, offers intern supervision, and provides clinical services for clients within the Vantage programs, as well as the community.
+Natasha also supports her clinical staff team to ensure efficacious services are provided to our clients through evidence-based case management procedures.
+In addition, she participates in the ongoing professional development, as well as other areas of the agency development, such as program improvement, quality assurance, and staff hiring, retention, and development.

 As a student in the Child & youth Care Program, you develop the knowledge and skills needed to advocate for youth and their families.
 You learn how to encourage them to be more resourceful and to be able to confidently use their voice.
 After graduating from the Child and Youth Care program in Thunder Bay, Ontario, in 2011, she was fully aware that this was something that she was extremely passionate about.
 After working in Ontario briefly, she moved to Alberta to pursue a full-time position with Vantage Community Services.
 From there, she felt like she was given the opportunity to grow both personally and professionally. she started out working as a floor staff, and then made her way to team leader of the Equinox Connection Program.
 Through this, she has been able to showcase her strengths to a program that she feels has made a significant impact on her in who she is professionally.
 She is also very passionate about the arts and has been an avid Ukrainian dancer since the young age of 6.
 This keeps her grounded and focused when life becomes a little hectic.